 I may have made a few changes…ahem.
-I replaced the 4 cups water with homemade chicken stock, used cheddar instead of cream cheese because it’s what I had, and changed out the flour for arrowroot to keep it gluten free, and in so doing I made a two-pot meal into a one-pot wonder.
+I replaced the 4 cups water with homemade chicken bone broth, used cheddar instead of cream cheese because it’s what I had, and changed out the flour for arrowroot to keep it gluten free, and in so doing I made a two-pot meal into a one-pot wonder.
 (The original recipe has veggies cooking along in one pot while you melt butter, add flour, then milk for a cream sauce in another pot, then combine them after blending the veggies.)

 I noticed that many of Jessica’s recipe, including this soup, call for dill, yet another reason her family and mine would get along just fine – we love dill.